inmessi/python_discord/README.md

 Files you must have in order to deploy your python app to heroku:
 - Procfile
 - main.py
-- requirements.txt.
-Type the following in your terminal to create requirements.txt.
+- requirements.txt (Type the following in your terminal to create requirements.txt)
 ```sh
 $ pip freeze > requirements.txt
 ```